-Dyer himself tested out the software as a designer in his collaboration with Michael Bogdanov for the Ludlow Festival 2003 productions of ‘The Merchant of Venice’ and ‘The Winter’s Tale’ (see Output 2).
+Dyer tested the software as a designer in his collaboration with Michael Bogdanov for the Ludlow Festival 2003 productions of ‘The Merchant of Venice’ and ‘The Winter’s Tale’.

 'Open Stages' is available as a downloadable demo and can be licensed for a fee.
 It is currently being used by schools, professional designers and hobbyists.
 Part of the ongoing development of the research is based on Dyer’s dialogue with users and he is currently working on a studio version to assist students designing for film to understand camera movement and the way camera works as a point-of-view within scenes.

 |Publisher/Broadcaster/Company:||Written and programmed by Dyer|